alexwlchan/ideas-for-inclusive-events/src/other-awesome-people.md

 Lots of people have given me ideas or suggestions for this list, including:

+*   [Ada Powers](https://twitter.com/mspowahs) used her Twitter network to build a big list of accessibility fails, some of which weren't on my list yet.
 *   [Ashe Dryden](https://twitter.com/ashedryden), who created and ran AlterConf
 *   Daniele Procida, director of PyCon UK 2018 and 2019
 *   [Eric Holscher’s](https://twitter.com/ericholscher) ideas and blog posts about breaking cliques at networking events